Fort Lauderdale Uber Accident Lawyer

 Helping Uber Drivers, Other Drivers and Injured Passengers in Fort Lauderdale

 Passengers who are injured while riding in an Uber might have a claim against the Uber driver, the other driver, or both.
 Each driver’s insurance company might dispute their share of any liability, leaving the injured passenger struggling to sort it out.
-Rosen Injury Law can help you navigate this complicated situation by determining the right way to pursue a claim for compensation.
+Rosen Injury Law, P.A. can help you navigate this complicated situation by determining the right way to pursue a claim for compensation.
 One thing is certain in this case; the accident wasn’t your fault.
-Call Rosen Injury Law for passionate, diligent representation of your claim or claims.
+Call Rosen Injury Law, P.A. for passionate, diligent representation of your claim or claims.

 Help With Fort Lauderdale Uber Accidents

-For help recovering compensation after an Uber car accident in Fort Lauderdale, call Rosen Injury Law at 954-787-1500 for a free consultation with a Florida Board-Certified expert in car accidents and personal injury law.
+For help recovering compensation after an Uber car accident in Fort Lauderdale, call Rosen Injury Law, P.A. at 954-787-1500 for a free consultation with a Florida Board-Certified expert in car accidents and personal injury law.